-The EOS cryptocurrency is another example — only launched about a year ago but is now the 5th biggest crypto coin in the world (when ranked by market capitalization).
+The EOS cryptocurrency is another example — launched in June 2017 was once the 5th biggest crypto coin in the world (when ranked by market capitalization), but has since falling to number 47.

 Let’s talk about EOS, shall we?